 2. Kegel Exercises

-When you are physically able, practicing kegel exercises on a daily basis can help strengthen your pelvic floor muscles.
-You can perform pelvic floor exercises by squeezing your pelvic muscles and holding for about 10 seconds.
+When you are physically able, engaging in kegel exercises daily can help strengthen your pelvic floor muscles.
+You can perform pelvic floor exercises by squeezing your pelvic muscles and holding them for about 10 seconds.

 3. Lifestyle Changes